deyavuz/ds105a-chess-investigation/README.md

 ---

-<u> Research Question: </u>
-RQ1: Does the FIDE rating progression of the curren top 10 chess players change, depending on the game mode?
-RQ2:

----

 Methodology:
 1) Define a dataframe of the current, active, global top 10 chess players
-2) Configure and use the FIDE Ratings Scraper to collect the classic, rapid, and blitz over-the-board data of the 10 players, convert it into a pandas dataframe
+2) Configure and use the FIDE Ratings Scraper to collect the classic, rapid, and blitz over-the-board data of the 10 players, convert it into a pandas dataframe and save as a CSV
-3)
-4)
-5)
+3) Obtain current Chess.com ratings of the players through the public Chess.com API, convert it into a pandas dataframe and save as a CSV
+4) Obtain Google Trends data for the search words "chess" and "[player name]" in players' federation countries (e.g., Magnus Carlsen plays for the Norwegian Chess federation, so his trend data will be collectd from Norway) using SerpAPI
+5) Process and combine the data into an SQL database
+6) Perform exploratory analysis and visualize the results through appropriate plots

 ---